 Once information has been recorded in the patient medical record, what rules apply to prevent a release of private information beyond what is mandated by HIPAA?
 Take a tour of the most common legal rules requiring patient confidentiality as an evidentiary privilege under state law.

 Mark R Brengelman has worked as the assigned counsel to numerous health professions licensure boards as an Assistant Attorney General for the Commonwealth of Kentucky.
 Moving to private practice, he now helps private clients in health care in a wide variety of contexts.

 He graduated with both Bachelor's and Master's degrees in philosophy from Emory University in Atlanta.
 He then earned a Juris Doctorate from the University Of Kentucky College Of Law.
 In 1995, he became an assistant attorney general and focused in the area of administrative and professional law where he represented multiple boards as general counsel and prosecuting attorney.

-Mr. Brengelman is a frequent participant in continuing education and has been a presenter for over twenty national and state organizations and private companies, including webinars and in-person seminars.
+Mr. Brengelman is a frequent participant in continuing education and has been a presenter for over thirty national and state organizations and private companies, including webinars and in-person seminars.
 These national and state organizations include the Kentucky Bar Association, the Kentucky Office of the Attorney General, and the National Attorneys General Training and Research Institute.